How Fast Can Skinny People Build Muscle?

 Eric Helms, PhD

 Macrofactor uses that same formula, calculating your rate of weight gain based on your weight.
-That doesn’t work very well for skinny people.
-Fortunately, Greg Nuckols agreed, and he updated the app to allow for somewhat more aggressive bulking.
+That works well on average, but it doesn’t work very well for skinny people.
+Fortunately, Greg Nuckols agreed and updated the app to allow for somewhat more aggressive bulking.
 We agreed to become affiliates (and you can get an extended free trial with the coupon code “b2b”).

 I Gained 37 Pounds of Muscle With 6 Months of Bulking